Sailing is a hugely versatile sport and there are lots of different types of boats and racing to enjoy.

 - Respect each other’s opinion.

-- Trust that the other is doing their up most to achieve the team’s common goal.
+- Trust that the other is doing their utmost to achieve the team’s common goal.

 - Accept differences in approach and make room for individual flair.